Bargain books on the Middle Ages and all related subjects

 First editions (and others): usually no mention is made of whether a book is a first edition for several reasons.
 An obvious one is that in an academic book, the later impressions or editions will often incorporate corrections and so are likely to be more valuable to the user; there is also the fact that certainty is difficult in some cases, and only a few publishers make it easy by stating “first edition” on their copyright page; and finally, the nature of many of the titles listed by medievalbookshop is such that they never get past the first printing of the first edition anyway.
 In general you can assume that if no indication is given to the contrary, the book is probably a first edition, but that no guarantee is offered; conversely, no guarantee is offered about whether a revised edition might be available elsewhere.
 If a title is thought to be collectable, I might mention its first edition status, but as always, if any of this is important to you, please use the email link at the top of this page to enquire about any item you are interested in before confirming your order.

 ISBN/ISSN.
 The International Standard Book Number has come into increasingly common use since the mid-1960s, so that now few books are issued without one.
-ISSN (International Standard Serial Number) is the equivalent for journals and other publications that are issued on an ongoing basis.
+ISSN (International Standard Serial Number) is the equivalent for journals and other publications that are issued in series.
 Most large book sites such as Amazon and ABE now support searches on these numbers, so medievalbookshop items catalogued since March 2004 also include them where available, formatted without dashes or spaces; they will gradually be added to older back catalogue descriptions.
 Numbers will be copied from each book individually, so may differ from those appearing on any edition currently in print (and are occasionally erroneous on the book itself).

 Format.
 This indicates whether the book is hardback or paperback.
 It also notes features such as illustrated boards or a slipcase, and if a hardback is known to have been issued without a dustjacket this will be noted here; the phrase "no dustjacket" indicates uncertainty as to whether this particular print or issue of the book was originally issued with a dustjacket.
 There is usually also a note here as to whether the book is stitched or perfect bound, though this is absent on some of the older back catalogue items.